mProjectsCode/obsidian-meta-bind-plugin-docs/src/content/docs/guides/inputFields.md

 ):rating]
 ```

-We can also include commas in our value names by surrounding them with quotes.
+We can also include commas in our value names by surrounding them with single quotes.
+Note that only single quotes are supported, double quotes will not work.

 ```meta-bind
 INPUT[inlineSelect(